w3f/Grants-Program/applications/klevoya_fuzzer.md

 * Extend the fuzzer to allow fuzzing of Substrate runtimes.
 * Implement fuzzer for EVM pallets
 * Integrate and fuzz Substrate runtimes that include either WASM or EVM smart contract pallets
+* Investigate feasibility of adding compiler engine as a backend to [sp_sandbox](https://crates.io/crates/sp-sandbox) to reduce maintenance overhead of fuzzer model